Ryan Mathews (American football): San Diego Chargers

-Mathews was drafted by the San Diego Chargers with the 12th overall pick in the 2010 NFL Draft.
-He is the third highest Fresno State Bulldog to be drafted since David Carr went 1st overall in the 2002 NFL Draft and Trent Dilfer went 6th overall in the 1994 NFL Draft.
+Mathews was selected by the San Diego Chargers in the first round with the 12th overall pick in the 2010 NFL draft.
+He is the third highest Fresno State Bulldog to be drafted since David Carr went first overall in the 2002 NFL draft and Trent Dilfer went sixth overall in the 1994 NFL draft.

 Nate Cohn of The New York Times in 2022 listed Mathews and Anthony Barr as the only two of 19 top NFL draft picks since 2005 whose careers justified being chosen much earlier than their ESPN draft ranking.